 Judge Robert Scola of the Southern District of Florida in Miami suggests that, in all cases, we lawyers take a page out of the book from our death penalty defender colleagues.
 He advises, "Don't wait to think about sentencing advocacy."
-In order words, since 99% of one's federal criminal clients will be facing sentencing, start preparing the case for sentencing early on.
+In order words, since 99% of t, fing sentencing start one's federal criminal clients will be facing sentencing, start preparing the case for sentencing early on.